 As with any other part of the business and IT industries, the technology for data management is continuously evolving, with new capabilities emerging every day.
 Currently, three primary technology shifts are combining to move beyond the capabilities and expected outcomes of Data Historian software.

-Outside of the OT domain, the rest of your company data is stored in standard databases and data warehouses.
-Data Historians were focused on capturing largely structured data in time-series formats; today’s data is a vast superset of data captured by these legacy systems.
-Modern time-series databases cover traditional time-series data capabilities, however, they are designed and optimized for capturing data chronology and ingesting data from unstructured and multi-variate streaming data sources including binary large objects, JSON data, and adherence to standards for the latest in IoT connectivity.
+Outside of the OT domain, the rest of your company data is likely stored in traditional relational databases and data warehouses.
+Data historian solutions were focused on capturing largely structured data in time-series formats.
+Today’s data is a vast superset of the data captured by these legacy systems.

-- Enabling history to support predicting the future with Artificial Intelligence
+Artificial intelligence (AI): enabling history to support predicting the future

-Data Historians provided Operations managers in the field the ability to catch problems with their infrastructure – the pressure is too high, a part has failed, and so forth.
-But these alerts were always after-the-fact.
-The collection and processing speed somewhat determines how quickly afterwards but, by default, always in hindsight.
-Artificial Intelligence (AI) built on modern machine-learning (ML) capabilities can deliver alerts that are more insightful and, depending on the combinations of data, past patterns, and the ability to analyze them, increasingly in a predictive mode such that you’re determine when a part will fail.
-Modern integrated time-series databases are able to support AI/ML capabilities locally at the point of action within the OT domain by integrating OT with backend IT.
-The result is that AI/ML capabilities can be crafted on backend IT systems by data scientists and engineers and then transported and run in the OT environment by developers and front-end OT engineers, providing a new and modern way of interacting with your company’s data to generate improved outcomes.
+AI, powered by modern machine learning (ML) capabilities, can deliver alerts that are more insightful.
+Depending on the combinations of data, past patterns, and the ability to analyze them, AI-driven successors to data historian solutions can even deliver predictive guidance about when a part is likely to fail.
+Modern, integrated time-series databases can support AI and ML capabilities locally at the point of action within the OT domain by integrating OT with backend IT.
+The result is that data scientists and engineers can craft AI and ML capabilities for backend IT systems.
+Developers and front-end OT engineers can then invoke those capabilities in the OT environment.
+This approach provides a new and modern way of interacting with your company’s data to generate more useful insights and improved outcomes.

-Respect the legacy, but move towards the future
+Respect the legacy, but move into the future

 Data historian solutions have been crucial to the evolution of OT and the IT industry since the 1980s and earlier, and their contributions should be acknowledged and respected.
 Their time has passed, however, and modern technology solutions are replacing them.
 These allow you to better manage the data your company needs today and have faster, more complete, and more accurate information insights for the future.

 Actian is the industry leader in operational data warehouse and Edge data management solutions for modern businesses.
-With a complete set of solutions to help you manage data on-premise, in the cloud, and at the Edge with Mobile and IoT.
-Actian can help you develop the technical foundation needed to support true business agility.
+With a complete set of solutions to help you manage data on-premises, in the cloud, and at the edge, including mobile and IoT devices.
+Actian can help you develop the technical foundation you need to support true business agility.
 To learn more, visit www.actian.com.